strimzi/proposals/037-pluggable-pod-security-profiles.md

 These implementations will be also part of the `api` module so that users can just extend them instead of implementing the provider from scratch.

 The `BaselinePodSecurityProvider` will implement the current behaviour:
-* Return the user-configured security context when specified
+* Return the user-supplied security context when specified
-* When the user-configured context is `null` and we are on OpenShift:
+* When the user-supplied context is `null` and we are on OpenShift:
     * A `null` will be returned (OpenShift injects its own Security Context in that case) for all Pods and containers
-* When the user-configured context is `null` and we are not on OpenShift:
+* When the user-supplied context is `null` and we are not on OpenShift:
     * Pods with storage will get a Security Context specifying the file system group as `0`
     * All other pods will get `null` Security Context
     * All containers will get `null` Security Context

 The `RestrictedPodSecurityProvider` will implement the following behaviour:
-* Return the user-configured security context when specified
+* Return the user-supplied security context when specified
-* When the user-configured context is `null`:
+* When the user-supplied context is `null`:
     * Pods with storage will get a Security Context specifying the file system group as `0`
     * All other pods will get `null` Security Context
     * For the Kaniko container, an exception will be thrown since Kaniko cannot run under the Restricted profile